service-mesh-performance/service-mesh-performance/docs/README.md

   ```bash
   $ git push origin <branch-name>
   ```
-* Then on Github, navigate to the [Service-Mesh-Performance-Specification repository](https://github.com/layer5io/service-mesh-performance-specification) and create a pull request from your recently pushed changes!
+* Then on Github, navigate to the [Service-Mesh-Performance repository](https://github.com/layer5io/service-mesh-performance-specification) and create a pull request from your recently pushed changes!

 ---
-*See the [Service-Mesh-Performance-Specification Documentation Google Doc](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit) for additional reference.*
+*See the [Service-Mesh-Performance Documentation Google Doc](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit) for additional reference.*